botfatherio/botfather.io/src/content/apiref/android-api.md

 ##### `Android.connected();`

-Returns true if the Android device or emulator selected by the user is still connected to Adb server used by botfather.
+Returns true if the Android device or emulator selected by the user is still connected to Adb server used by Botfather.

 ##### `Android.listPackages();`